-The boiler is subject to requirements from PSD, NSPS and MACT.
+The boiler is subject to requirements for PSD, NSPS and MACT.
 The applicant submitted notification to this Office that this boiler (ES-62C) is subject to the National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR 63, Subpart DDDDD.
 The Initial Notification was to be submitted no later than May 31, 2013.
 The applicant submitted this notification on May 28, 2013 in compliance with this requirement.
 This boiler must comply with the MACT no later than January 31, 2016.
 A one time energy assessment and an initial tune up have been completed by this date.
 The applicant demonstrated compliance with the numerical emissions limits by July 29, 2016 through stack testing data as required by rule.
 The applicable requirements for compliance with the Boiler MACT are detailed below.
+Ingredion has submitted a permit application for the replacement of coal in the Keeler Boiler with natural gas.
+The permit will be modified after this renewal permit is issued.